ashisha/shuttle/README.md

 Shuttle
 ==================

-Shuttle For Ubuntu is super simple & quick way to SSH into hosts defined in your *~/.ssh/config* file, without coming into your way.
-You can still enjoy the command line pleasure that comes with ssh-config.
+Shuttle For Ubuntu is super simple & quick way to SSH into hosts defined in your *~/.ssh/config* file, and it does not comes in your way.
+You can still enjoy the command line pleasure that comes with ssh-config seamlessly.

 Refer to the [Github page](http://ashisha.github.io/shuttle) to see what it looks like